 RAIHN serves homeless families in Rochester by organizing temporary shelters and meals all across the region and by assisting families in finding permanent homes in the Rochester area.
 In 2017, RAIHN served over 100 individuals including 57 children.
 Since all families entering the RAIHN program receive a free pair of pajamas upon their arrival, we thought Allendale Columbia students and their families could help make a positive impact on this incredibly important organization serving youth and their families.

 If you have questions, please contact Rachael Sanguinetti at firstname.lastname@example.org.

-Rachael SanguinettiRachael is in her second year teaching music at AC.
+Rachael SanguinettiRachael is in her third year teaching music at AC.
 A recent graduate of the Eastman School of Music with majors in Music Education and Musical Arts with a minor in Psychology and an Arts Leadership Certificate, she's working toward a masters degree at Ithaca College.
 She brings experience teaching kindergarten-8th grade music in Rochester, 6th-8th grade general music and choir at Burger Middle School, and 2-3 year olds as part of the Eastman Community School Early Childhood Music Program.